Universality of excited three-body bound states in one dimension: Results

 \subsection{Wave functions}

-Having found indication of strong universality in the three-body binding energies, we turn now to the analysis in terms of the corresponding three-body wave functions.
-Since the wave functions carry the full information about a quantum state, we expect to obtain a deeper insight into three-body universality from their study.
-For this purpose we compare the three-body wave functions for the two finite-range potentials of shape $f_\L$, Eq. \eqref{eq:fL}, and $f_\G$, Eq. \eqref{eq:fG}, to the ones resulting from a contact heavy-light interaction with $f_\delta$, Eq. \eqref{eq:fD}, by means of the fidelity $F_{r,n}$ defined by Eq. (\ref{eq:fidelity}).
+Having found that the universal limit of the three-body binding energies is the same when even-numbered and odd-numbered thresholds are approached, we turn now to the analysis in terms of the corresponding three-body wave functions.
+Since the wave functions carry the full information about a quantum state, we aim to obtain a deeper insight into three-body universality from their study.

+For this purpose, we compare the three-body wave functions for the two finite-range potentials of shape $f_\L$, Eq. \eqref{eq:fL}, and $f_\G$, Eq. \eqref{eq:fG}, tuned near the excited-state thresholds $r=1,2,3$, to the ones resulting from a contact heavy-light interaction with $f_\delta$, Eq. \eqref{eq:fD}, by means of the fidelity $F_{r,n}$ defined by Eq. (\ref{eq:fidelity}).
+As previously mentioned we use the results for the contact interaction as scale-invariant representatives for the case $r=0$.
+Moreover, in order to compare the universal behavior for weakly-bound excited heavy-light states of the same symmetry, we consider the overlap $\abs{\langle\psi_{3,n}|\psi_{1,n}\rangle}^2$ of the three-body wave functions for the two odd-numbered thresholds $r=1$ and $r=3$.

 In Fig. \ref{fig:fidelity} we present the fidelity $F_{r,n}$ as a function of the two-body binding energy $\E_r^{(2)}$.
 Throughout the subfigures we indicate by filled red and empty blue symbols the fidelities for a heavy-light interaction of shape $f_\L$, Eq. \eqref{eq:fL}, and $f_\mathrm{G}$, Eq. \eqref{eq:fG}, respectively.
-Analogous to Fig. \ref{fig:spectrum_R23}, the top row shows the results for $\E_1^{(2)}\to 0^-,$ and the bottom row for $\E_2^{(2)}\to 0^-$.
-The left and right columns display the case of two heavy bosons ($n=0,2,4$) or fermions ($n=1,3,5$), respectively.
+Analogous to Fig. \ref{fig:spectrum_R23}, the top three rows show the results for three different heavy-light thresholds $\E_1^{(2)}\to 0^-$, $\E_2^{(2)}\to 0^-$ and $\E_3^{(2)}\to 0^-$, respectively.
+In the last row we separately display the overlap $|\langle\psi_{3,n}|\psi_{1,n}\rangle|^2$.
+The left and right columns distinguish the case of two heavy bosons ($n=0,2,4$) or fermions ($n=1,3,5$), respectively.

-We first discuss \textit{weak universality}.
-Similar to the energies, the fidelities for the two different finite-range heavy-light interactions are very close to each other and thus suggest weak universality.
+A comparison of the fidelities between the two different finite-range heavy-light interactions shows a similar behavior as for the three-body energies.
+In all subfigures the corresponding red and blue data sets are very close to each other and thus suggest universality of the wave functions of three-body bound states.